pingwin02/prestashop/README.md

 1. Install OpenVPN on Windows or Tunnelblick on MacOS and configure VPN http://starter.eti.pg.gda.pl/openvpn/

-2. Enable VPN and login to the broker server
+2. Enable VPN and login to the bastion host

    ```
    ssh rsww@172.20.83.101